 In this course, educators in grades 6-12 will take a three-part journey to advancing their knowledge and skills as secondary instructional leaders.
-They will: 1) learn and apply effective practices for conducting action research in the classroom to inform teaching and learning; 2) engage in a process for providing students access to opportunities otherwise unavailable to them that will inspire students to become lifelong learners and make productive and fulfilling life choices; and 3) build upon their knowledge and skills in content area teaching makers, increase their self-efficacy in the classroom, and improve student learning and achievement.
+They will: 1) learn and apply effective practices for conducting action research in the classroom to inform teaching and learning; 2) engage in a process for providing students access to opportunities otherwise unavailable to them that will inspire students to become lifelong learners and make productive and fulfilling life choices; and 3) build upon their knowledge and skills in content area teaching and learning to become strategic instructional decision-makers, increase their self-efficacy in the classroom, and improve student learning and achievement.
 Emphasis will be on synthesizing learning, reflective practice, and professional growth.
 (3 credits)